circles-project/circles-ios/README.md

 That's how human relationships work.
 Circles are our way of helping the technology catch up to the social reality.

-A **circle** is a good fit for any type of relationship where every individual has their own network of connections that's different from anyone else's.
+**A circle is a good fit for any type of relationship where every individual has their own network of connections that's distinct from anyone else's.**

 ![Circles screenshots](./assets/images/circles-screenshots.jpeg)